input-output-hk/cardanodocs.com-archived/_docs/for-contributors/2017-01-01-building-from-source.md

 ## Common build steps

-The following steps are shared between all three methods of building Cardano: fetching source and deciding on a branch to be built.
+The following steps are shared between the two methods of building Cardano: fetching source and deciding on a branch to be built.

 Clone Cardano SL repository and go to the root directory: